visidata/visidata.org/README.md

 Store your template images in `/images`.

 ### Animated GIFs
 These can be extremely heavy - I recommend converting them to MP4 instead and adding them using the HTML5 `<video>` element.
+Browsers will then defer loading the video until the play button is clicked.
 An example can be seen on the index page.

 **Eleventy Image will not output these in an animated format.**